Lady Maga USA | Delta Airlines May Have Fired A Drag Queen For Supporting Trump | OAP #27

 Right.

-Like, you know, and it all these asks that are happening now in the community in the LGBTQI, whatever community, um, uh, are way beyond giving people the right to do what they want with their own lives, and they're going into things like we want you to pay for these operations, we want you to pay for our kids to have these operations.
+Like, you know, all these asks that are happening now in the community in the LGBTQI, whatever community, are way beyond giving people the right to do what they want with their own lives.

-Uh it's like, wait, wait, wait, wait.
+It's like, wait, wait, wait, wait.

-There was actually a good argument for you know, people should be able to marry whoever they want.
+There was actually a good argument for, you know, people should be able to marry whoever they want.

-That was that was the gay rights movement.
+That was the gay rights movement.

 That was what the whole pride parade stuff started.

-It was like, let us get married, we're in love, you know.
+It was like, let us get married.

-It's a very deliberate effort to create a new victim narrative, and the new victim narrative is transgender people, specifically transgender children.
+It's a very deliberate effort to create a new victim narrative.

-So by creating this new victim narrative, organizations like the human rights campaign and GLAD and the Democrat Party, they are able to present themselves as the caring, loving saviors of this new victim narrative.
+So by creating this new victim narrative, organizations like the Human Rights Campaign and GLAD and the Democrat Party, they are able to present themselves as the caring, loving saviors of this new victim narrative.

-The reality is there is no victim narrative there, they're creating it because they're telling simple little kids who might grow up gay, you like pink, time for castration.
+They're creating it because they're telling simple little kids who might grow up gay, you like pink?

 Yeah, yeah.

-Well, and the crazy thing to me about it is you know, political parties, traditionally speaking, don't um don't care about minorities, minority groups, and it uh and it's because the whole point of a political party is to get the majority of votes, right?
+And it's because the whole point of a political party is to get the majority of votes, right?

 So parties are inherently trying to get as much support as possible, right?

-And the fact that you see the Democrats advocating so much on behalf of the trans community, it's not because they want the trans vote, because the trans vote itself is very inconsequential, it's because they want to shame the opposition and turn people off supporting the opposition or make people on the opposition feel guilty about their views so that they might switch, right?
+And the fact that you see the Democrats advocating so much on behalf of the trans community, it's not because they want the trans vote, because the trans vote itself is very inconsequential.

-So this whole entire thing is not about actually supporting the trans community, it's about condemning anyone who isn't uh uh totally on on board with the party narrative.
+So this whole entire thing is not about actually supporting the trans community.

-Yeah, it's about us virtue signaling and presenting ourselves like us, the democrats presenting themselves as the moral saviors, and organizations like the human rights campaign and GLAD, they realize oh no, we're not gonna get funding for talking about gays and lesbians anymore.
+Yeah, it's about us virtue signaling and presenting ourselves, like us, the Democrats, presenting themselves as the moral saviors.

-What can we do to continue our multi-million dollar non-profit organizations?
+What can we do to continue our multi-million dollar nonprofit organizations?

-And it's presenting children who are crying, uh, presenting young teenagers who are crying saying, Let me be who I want to be, and it's just the most predatory, terrifying movement in um in the history of the United States because they're going after kids like I was.
+And it's just the most predatorial, terrifying movement in the history of the United States because they're going after kids like I was.

-I've always loved Barbie, I've always been light on my feet, I've always just been like this kind of girl kid, and they um they would take a child like me today and tell me you are in the wrong body.
+And they would take a child like me today and tell me you are in the wrong body.

-And if I went to a psychiatrist, and I've spoken to doctors who have been forced to deny science, and if a doctor just tells that little kid who's probably just gay, oh you know, I think that maybe you're not in the wrong body, Maybe we just need to kind of work around the idea that you're a boy who loves pink.
+And if a doctor just tells that little kid who's probably just gay, oh, you know, I think that maybe you're not in the wrong body.

 You're a boy who loves Barbie and Cinderella.